Circles of Support and Accountability

 Circles of Support and Accountability (CoSA) are a successful community initiative proven to reduce sexual offending.
 A Circle is a group of four volunteers from a local community who meet regularly with a person with a sexual conviction after release (known as the Core Member) to offer social, practical and emotional support, in addition to monitoring and supervision.
 The volunteers create the Circle of Support around the Core Member and offer, with supervision, social and practical support to the individual.

-This restorative justice approach provides support to enable person with a sexual conviction to reintegrate back into society after serving time in prison, whilst still holding them accountable for their behavior.
+This restorative justice approach provides support to enable persons with a sexual conviction to reintegrate back into society after serving time in prison, whilst still holding them accountable for their behavior.
 Circles are concerned with the needs of offenders and the needs of victims and communities.
 The concept seeks to balance both community protection from victimisation and the reintegration of individuals who are often socially isolated and marginalised.

 Circles UK govern all CoSA projects across the UK and they state "Circles of Support and Accountability build safer communities through local volunteers working with people who have committed a sexual offence to minimise alienation, support reintegration and so prevent sexual reoffending".